Neal McCoy: 2008–13: The Very Best of Neal McCoy, XII, and Pride

 In 2008, Rhino Records issued a compilation album entitled The Very Best of Neal McCoy.
 This album reprised most of his biggest chart hits to that point, and it included the new recording "Rednecktified", which was released as a single but did not chart.
 Later that same year, he issued another single, "For the Troops", which also failed to chart.
 McCoy released a book titled New Mountain to Climb in 2011, which coincided with the release of a single of the same name.

 In April 2011, McCoy signed with Blaster Music.
 He released his twelfth album, XII, for the label on March 6, 2012.
 Blake Shelton and Miranda Lambert co-produced the album with Brent Rowan, and sang backing vocals on its lead-off single "A-OK".

 A year later, McCoy released Pride: A Tribute to Charley Pride via Slate Creek Records, under the production of Garth Fundis.
 The album features guest appearances from Darius Rucker, Trace Adkins, and Raul Malo of The Mavericks.
 To promote the album, McCoy and Pride filmed a video for "Kaw-Liga", which was co-written and originally recorded by Hank Williams before Pride covered it in 1969.

 On August 25, 2023, McCoy released a new single titled "Used Car".

+On September 22, 2026, McCoy was invited to become a member of the Grand Ole Opry, one of country music's crowning achievements for living artists.
+He will be inducted at a date to be determined.